learn-co-curriculum/welcome-to-learn-3-b/README.md

 2. A Text Editor
 3. A Programming Language and Interpreter

-Luckily, we've bundled all 3 of these into one tool, called an “integrated development environment” or the Learn IDE for short..
+Luckily, we've bundled all 3 of these into one tool, called an “integrated development environment” or the Learn IDE for short.

 Let's start talking about the Terminal, also known as the shell.